If you've had unprotected sex* you may have been infected with HIV.

 The advice for men and trans persons with an active sex life is to have yourself tested for HIV and STIs 2 to 4 times a year.
 Besides the GGD, you can be tested at Man tot Man Testlab, your family doctor or with a self-test.
 If you want to do a self- test, make sure you only use test kits that you send back to a laboratory.
 Tests that give an immediate result are not reliable.

 There is also a number of commercial providers where you can go for HIV and STI testing.
-In Rotterdam and Amsterdam, anyone can go to an AHF Checkpoint for a free, anonymous, rapid HIV test.
+In Amsterdam, anyone can go to an AHF Checkpoint for a free, anonymous, rapid HIV test.
 Good to know: You get the result of a rapid HIV test within an hour.
 However, this is not suitable for the detection of HIV that was contracted recently!